Noida Police Arrest Over 300 After Workers' Protest Turns Violent

-Following a violent workers' protest in Noida, police have arrested over 300 individuals and launched an investigation into a possible organised network orchestrating the unrest.
+Following a violent workers' protest in Noida, police have arrested over 300 individuals and launched an investigation into a potential organised network behind the unrest, signalling a firm response to maintain law and order.

-- A state government committee is engaging with stakeholders to address workers' concerns and formulate recommendations.

-- The Uttar Pradesh government has expressed its commitment to resolving the issues raised by the workers.

-Gautam Buddh Nagar Police Commissioner Laxmi Singh on Tuesday said that more than 300 individuals had been arrested and seven FIRs registered in connection with the workers' protest that turned violent in Noida.
+Gautam Buddh Nagar Police Commissioner Laxmi Singh on Tuesday said that more than 300 individuals have been arrested and seven FIRs registered in connection with the workers' protest that turned violent in Noida.

 Addressing reporters, Singh said continuous route marches have been carried out since early morning to maintain law and order.